skip to content

 A veterinarian may not dispense a drug for resale except where the drug is dispensed to another member of the College of Veterinarians of Ontario or a member of the Ontario College of Pharmacists in reasonably limited quantities in order to address a temporary shortage experienced by that other professional.
 The repeated sale of drugs to any source by a veterinarian is considered wholesaling and is not permitted by law.

-The number of refills authorized by a veterinarian is constrained by the fact that a veterinarian must maintain “recent and sufficient knowledge” of an animal or animals within a VCPR in order to prescribe, dispense, or administer a drug.
+The number of refills authorized by a veterinarian is constrained by the fact that a veterinarian must maintain “recent and sufficient knowledge” of the animal(s) or group of animals within a VCPR in order to prescribe, dispense, or administer a drug.

 Redistributing unused or expired drugs, even those in their original packaging, is not permitted because the chain of custody and the integrity of the drugs cannot be ensured.
 Once the expiration date has passed there is no assurance that the drugs have the safety, identity, strength, quality and purity characteristics they purport or represent to possess.
 As such, Health Canada considers the sale of expired drugs to be the sale of unlicensed drugs.